arushisharma17/Redundancy-and-Concept-Analysis-for-Code-Trained-Language-Models/README.md

 This repository contains the code for the paper Redundancy and Concept Analysis for Code-trained Language Models

 ## Part 1: Redundancy Analysis for Downstream Tasks (RQ 1 and RQ2)
+There are two types of tasks: Sequence Labeling Task - Token Tagging and Sequence Classification Tasks - Defect Detection, Clone Detection and Code Search.

 ### Getting the Data